Let’s get this straight from the start; it’s called the South Carolina Lowcountry, not the “Low Country”.

 If you’re a movie buff, this unique tour will take you past many of the film locations in the area!

-You can find more things to do in Beaufort here on Viator.
+You can find more of the top things to do in Beaufort here on Viator.

 • Hunting Island State Park